 1. Things will not always go your way in life, no matter how you hard you work.

-No matter how hard we work, no matter how many extra hours or effort we put in, things will not always go our way.
+No matter how hard we work or how many extra hours or effort we put in, things will not always go our way.

 2. Sometimes the person you like/love does not feel the same way about you, and your heart will be broken.

-It never feels good, but it is the process we all have to go through in our search for the right fit.
+It never feels good, but it is the process we all must go through in our search for the right fit.

 3. Life owes us nothing.

-We have to work for the things that we want, and even those are not guaranteed.
+We have to work for the things we want, even those are not guaranteed.

-If we have a good work ethic, a kind heart, and the right intentions, things just might go our way.
-In the end, that is all we have control over, and the best that we can do.
+If we have a good work ethic, a kind heart, and the right intentions, things might go our way.

 4. No matter how much we love each other in the beginning, we do not always end up with happily ever after.

-Even the couples that everyone thinks will be together forever can have a series of unfortunate events that strip away at the fabric of their relationship.
+Even couples that everyone thinks will be together forever can have unfortunate events that strip away the fabric of their relationship.

-After years of adversity, animosity, and trying to repair what is now broken, the couple decides they cannot continue on.
-This has nothing to do with intentions.
-It is not one party’s fault, but sadly, it is the reality of 50% of couples.
+After years of adversity, animosity, and trying to repair what is now broken, the couple decides they cannot continue.

-5. You are responsible for you and you alone.
+5. You are responsible for yourself and you alone.

 6. Most people are making it up as they go along.